c4k3ss/TooMuchReverb/README.md

 * In the "Presets" folder, open "Preset.hip"

 > **Note**
-> Faust is necessary for the 3rd Reverb mode to work
+> Faust and the newest version of HISE (not from the release page) are necessary for the Project to work inside the app.
+IPP is also recommended

 ## Download